zaandahl/mewc-infrastructure/README.md

 2. **Set Up the Nectar Environment File**
 Before using the Docker container, you must configure your Nectar credentials.
 Copy the provided `nectar.env.example` file to `nectar.env`, and fill in your details.
-You can find more information on how to get your Nectar credentials in the section below titled "Setting up OpenStack Credentials".
+You can find more information on how to get your Nectar credentials in the section [Setting up OpenStack Credentials](https://github.com/zaandahl/mewc-infrastructure/blob/main/README.md#setting-up-openstack-credentials).

 ```
 cp nectar.env.example nectar.env